PNNL-Comp-Mass-Spec/proteomics-data-analysis-tutorial/docs/iso_quant_global_prot.md

 Table \@ref(tab:samples-table) shows the `samples` table.

-### References
+### References {#global-references}

-The reference can be a certain channel, average of multiple channels, or 1.
+The reference can be a certain channel, average of multiple channels, or 1 (no reference).
 The general form is an expression with `ReporterAlias` names as variables.
 It is evaluated for each `PlexID`/`QuantBlock` combination and applied to divide reporter ion intensities within corresponding `PlexID`/`QuantBlock`.
 A reference is used to convert raw intensities to relative intensities.

 ```r